BlackSound1/textual-system-monitor/EXAMPLES.md

 ![Guide](images/Guide_Screen.png)

+This screen displays overall information about the app on the left and descriptions of what information the app tracks on the right.

-As you can see from the Footer, there is less you can do from this Guide screen than the Main screen.
+As you can see from the Footer, there is less you can do from the Guide screen than the Main screen.

 # Processes